putputay/api-integration/README.md

 5. The given key must be added to the **header** of each request, parameter {`"X-API-Key"`: `"<key>"`}.

 ## <a name="flow"></a>Flow Exmple
-API Use Case
+API Use Case:
 1. API - provides a list of supported blockchains upon request `GET v1/platforms`.
 2. GUI - the user selects a network the exchange is made within.
 For example, Ethereum, ChainID=1.
 3. API - provides a list of blockchain tokens upon request `GET v1/{ChainID}/tokens` (in our example, `GET v1/1/tokens`).
-4. API (optional) – provides calculated gas price values ​​in GWEI (nAVAX for Avalanche) for fast, medium, low transaction time `GET /v1/{chainID}/gasprices` (in the example `GET /v1/1/gasprices`).
+4. API (optional) – provides calculated gas price values in GWEI (nAVAX for Avalanche) for fast, medium, low transaction time `GET /v1/{chainID}/gasprices` (in the example `GET /v1/1/gasprices`).
 5. GUI - the user selects the exchange tokens and the sale amount.
 For example, 1000 USDT to WBTC.
 6. GUI - the user sets the slippage tolerance value in percentage.
 The recommended value is 1%.
 7. GUI (optional) - the user selects the gas price value from pt 4.